EROAM: Event-based Camera Rotational Odometry and Mapping in Real-time

 Abstract

 This paper presents EROAM, a novel event-based rotational odometry and mapping system that achieves real-time, accurate camera rotation estimation.
-Unlike existing approaches that rely on event generation models or contrast maximization, EROAM employs a spherical event representation by projecting events onto a unit sphere and introduces Event Spherical Iterative Closest Point (ES-ICP), adapting ICP techniques to event camera data.
-This innovative approach bridges the gap between event-based vision and 3D point cloud processing techniques.
-The spherical representation simplifies rotational motion formulation while enabling continuous mapping for enhanced spatial resolution.
+Unlike existing approaches that rely on event generation models or contrast maximization, EROAM employs a spherical event representation by projecting events onto a unit sphere and introduces Event Spherical Iterative Closest Point (ES-ICP), a novel geometric optimization framework designed specifically for event camera data.
+The spherical representation simplifies rotational motion formulation while operating in a continuous spherical domain, enabling enhanced spatial resolution.
+Our system features an efficient map management approach using incremental k-d tree structures and intelligent regional density control, ensuring optimal computational performance during long-term operation.
 Combined with parallel point-to-line optimization, EROAM achieves efficient computation without compromising accuracy.
 Extensive experiments on both synthetic and real-world datasets show that EROAM significantly outperforms state-of-the-art methods in terms of accuracy, robustness, and computational efficiency.
 Our method maintains consistent performance under challenging conditions, including high angular velocities and extended sequences, where other methods often fail or show significant drift.
-Additionally, EROAM produces high-quality panoramic reconstructions that preserve fine structural details, demonstrating its practical utility in real-world applications.
+Additionally, EROAM produces high-quality panoramic reconstructions with preserved fine structural details.

 Real-time Demonstration of EROAM